by Alicia Smyth

 - It is okay to have multiple mentors – consider your Personal Board of Directors

 - Mentoring is a give and take relationship; make sure you are giving back whenever possible (handwritten thank you notes, pay the tab for coffee, etc.)

 - Mentoring can be flash (one interaction and done), transactional (on-off), or run the span of your career

 - Not every mentoring relationship is a good fit; some may run their course or end abruptly

 - Keep in mind that your mentor is a volunteer and a human being (likely a very busy one at that)

 - Be willing to take risks and leave your comfort zone at your mentor’s urging

 - Be flexible, willing to learn, and open to constructive feedback

 - Your mentoring relationship is completely driven by you

-During my recent presentation, a student asked me what happens when you no longer need a mentor.
+During a presentation on this topic back in November, a student asked me what happens when you no longer need a mentor.
 My response?
 That will never happen!
 We all need support and guidance from people who have more experience than us in order to be successful.
 Even Yoda had a mentor.